msaharan/tinkering_with_asya/agentic_customer_support/docs/asya-deployment.md

 # Asya Deployment & Validation Runbook

-This guide describes how to build, deploy, and validate the Asya implementation on a Kubernetes cluster (e.g. RunPod) that already has the Asya operator and transport configured.
+This guide describes how to build, deploy, and validate the Asya implementation on a Kubernetes cluster that already has the Asya operator and transport configured.

 ---